brianadams2337/containerstore-demo/.changeset/fast-ants-heal.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Performance] Addressed an issue in `SFQuantityInput` component where the `disabled` attribute might not be present in the JavaScript DOM Node object on Firefox, causing hydration warnings. `data-allow-mismatch="attribute"` was added to prevent such warnings from appearing in `/components/product/SFQuantityInput.vue`.
+[Performance] Resolved a hydration mismatch issue in the `SFQuantityInput` component specifically affecting Firefox.
+The disabled attribute was sometimes missing from the JavaScript DOM Node object, triggering hydration warnings.
+To prevent these warnings without impacting functionality, the `data-allow-mismatch="attribute"` attribute has been added.
+This tells the hydration process to tolerate mismatches on this specific attribute.